 VISIT TIGRAY CHURCHES; CONTINUE TO MEKELE Today we will explore this rarely visited corner of Ethiopia and discover the remarkable Rock-cut Churches in this region.
 These architectural gems were created prior to the 16th century and unknown to the outside world until the 1960s.
 About 150 are now known to be in existence with all but a handful still in active use by the orthodox Christian community.
 We look to explore two clusters including Abreha We Atsbeha and Degum Selassie at Gheralta and the sandstone church of Chirkos at Wukro with its cruciform pillars and barrel vaulted ceiling.
 In the afternoon enjoy the wonderful serenity of the Tigray landscapes and proceed to the town of Mekel.

-LALIBELA (UNESCO – WORLD HERITAGE SITE) We take a short flight to Lalibela and visit the first cluster of rock-hewn churches in the afternoon.
-Lalibela, the ‘New Jerusalem’, is thought to have been constructed some 800 years ago by King Lalibela.
-Lalibela was his capital city, but today it is a small village.
+VISITING LALIBELA (UNESCO – WORLD HERITAGE SITE) This morning we will start visiting the first cluster of Lalibela’s rock hewn churches .
+Lalibela, the ‘New Jerusalem’, thought to have been constructed some 800 years ago by King Lalibela.
 Although churches carved in rock are found in other parts of the world, those found in Ethiopia are particularly interesting.
-Generally, they were excavated on all sides of a rectangle, leaving a large block of granite isolated in the centre.
+Generally, they were excavated on all sides of a rectangle, leaving a large block of granite isolated in the center.
 This rock was then shaped and formed both inside and out and the carvings show extremely skillful workmanship and they have been classified as one of the wonders of the world .
 Each church has a unique architectural style and all are superbly carved.
 There are 11 rock-cut churches of which the most impressive is Bet Giorgis.
 It is carved in the form of a Greek cross and It is exceptionally well preserved.

-EXPLORE LALIBELA Today we will visit the church of Yimrhane Kristos.
-This exquisite church, a masterpiece of Axumit wood and stone construction is renowned for its interior decoration, it’s beautiful wooden coffer ceiling inlaid with hexagons and medallions with both figurative and geometric motifs.
+LALIBELA Today we will visit the church of Yimrhane Kristos.
+This exquisite church, a masterpiece of Axumite wood and stone construction is renowned for its interior decoration, it’s beautiful wooden coffer ceiling inlaid with hexagons and medallions with both figurative and geometric motifs.
 Drive back to Lalibela.
 In the afternoon, we will visit the remaining rock-hewn churches of Lalibela that include the churches of Bete Gabriel and Rafael, Merkorous, Emanuel and Abba Libanos.
-Bete Emanuel is the best in this group and exceptionally carved with unique Axumite building features, such as the indentations on the walls, symbols of the multi-storey building taken from the stelae of Axum, monkey heads and false windows.
-The rest of the day is spent absorbing the atmosphere of this extraordinary town with its Tukul or round houses.
+Bete Emanuel is the best in this group and exceptionally carved with unique Axumite building features, such as the indentations on the walls, symbols of the multi-story building taken from the stelae of Axum, monkey heads and false windows.
+Overnight in Hotel.

 DRIVE TO KOMBOLICHA After breakfast drive to Kombolicha and on the way we will have a stop to visit the famous Lake Hayik and the ancient church of Hayik Estifanos and keep driving to Kombolicha.